ProfBird/CS246-CourseMaterials/Labs/Lab9/Assignment9Instructions.md

 - Upload a file containing:

   1. The three (or more) user-stories you chose as being highest risk.
-  2. The reasons you thoght those were the higest risk.
+  2. The reasons you thought those were the highest risk.
   3. The results of your testing and whether or not you refactored your domain model.

 - If you refactored your domain model, a new UML class diagram as a PDF.